CS-433/ml-project-2-kalamariunionen/Pytorch-UNet/README.md

    - Evaluate model performance using the Dice coefficient with `evaluate.py`.

 5. **Prediction**:
    - Use the trained model to predict masks for new images using `predict.py`.

-6. **Visualization**:
-   - Visualize the input images and predicted masks to validate segmentation results.

 ---